-While the cybersecurity awareness sessions were not tied to any course, instructors of introductory IT, web design, database, cybersecurity, and other undergraduate CIS courses encouraged their students to attend.
-Two instructors and two campus technology administrators attended two sessions.
+While the three cybersecurity awareness events were not tied to a single course, instructors of introductory IT, web design, database, cybersecurity, and other undergraduate CIS courses encouraged their students to attend.
+In addition, two IT instructors and two technology administrators on campus attended two of the sessions.

-Participants self-selected to attend and used their own devices (laptops, tablets or mobile devices).
+Participants self-selected to attend these events, and used their own devices (laptops, tablets or mobile devices).
 Some instructors offered extra credit to students in their classes who wrote a short report after attending.
 An average of 20 participants attended each session, with 24 participants attending the final CTF session.
-Most students participating were first-year students enrolled in IT 101, an introductory technology concepts course, or CIS students taking a database or introductory web design course.
 Session 2 on OSINT Tools was recorded, and the video posted online for the benefit of students who were unable to attend, or who wanted to review prior to the competition in Session 3.
 The study used an action research method (Johnson, 2012) where the presenter was actively participating in the lectures as a facilitator and as the source of cybersecurity facts.

-Each session took place in a technology lab where students sat at tables to facilitate group work; the room had two projection screens for participants to see the presenter's slides.
+Each session took place in a technology lab where students sat at tables to facilitate group work; the room had two projection screens for participants to see the presenter's slides easily.
 The first two sessions were methodologically lecture with hands-on practice exercises and the final CTF session was structured as a team competition.